The Best Suits for Short Men

-The average height for men currently is 5' 9", meaning everyone under that should be considered short.
+The average height for men currently is 5' 9", with the common assumption being everyone under that should be considered short.
+Though this is the average, meaning it's the middle.
+So there is a lot of room above and below that "average."
 The problem is that this wasn't told to the people in charge at the various suit design houses.
 Most of them currently cut their "short" version suit for men in this height range.
-This poses a big issue for short men who wear suits, as a "short" suit still has a tendency to be too long.
+This poses a big issue for short men who wear suits, as a "short" suit still tends to be too long.

 For short men, when it comes to looking your best in a suit, the fit is the most crucial ingredient.
 Creating the straightest and most streamlined silhouette possible can go a long way toward making your body appear longer.
 Wearing a suit that is too long and baggy can make you look like you borrowed your suit from your dad.
 Worse yet, the sloppy appearance this creates can diminish your expertise in the eyes of your colleagues.

 Guys under 5' 9" often have to get creative when shopping for a suit - and not all men can afford custom-made clothing.
 Fortunately, there are ways that men of below-average height can still enjoy above-average looks when they're dressing up nice.
 Our suit-buying tips for short men, along with a little tailoring to get the proportions right, will help you find the right apparel off the rack without spending a fortune.

 Here are a few things for short men to look for when buying a suit:

 - Look for suits with vertical striping.
 This may seem obvious, yet it is still the best way to add a little length to a shorter frame.
 Keep the stripes subtle, no need for bold stripes.

 - Wear a shirt with vertical striping as well.
 This can get tricky as too many stripes can feel like an optical illusion.
 To pull it off, make sure that the stripes vary in weight, boldness and spacing.